streamlit/docs/content/library/get-started/multipage-apps/index.md

 # Multipage apps

 As apps grow large, it becomes useful to organize them into multiple pages.
 This makes the app easier to manage as a developer and easier to navigate as a user.
 Streamlit provides a frictionless way to create multipage apps.
-Pages are automatically shown in a nice navigation widget inside the app sidebar, and clicking on a page will navigate to it without reloading the frontend — making app browsing incredibly fast!
+Pages are automatically shown in a nice navigation widget inside the app sidebar, and clicking on a page will navigate to the page without reloading the frontend — making app browsing incredibly fast!

 We created a "single-page app" to explore a public Uber dataset for pickups and drop-offs in New York City on the [previous page](/library/get-started/create-an-app).
 In this guide, let’s learn how to create multipage apps.
 Once we have a solid foundation on what it takes to create multipage apps, let’s build one for ourselves in the [next section](/library/get-started/multipage-apps/create-a-multipage-app)!

 ## Structuring multipage apps

-In this guide, let's understand what it takes to create multipage apps, including how to define pages, structure and run multipage apps, and navigate between pages in the user interface.
+Let's understand what it takes to create multipage apps — including how to define pages, structure and run multipage apps, and navigate between pages in the user interface.
 Once you've understood the basics, you can jump right into the [next section](/library/get-started/multipage-apps/create-a-multipage-app) to convert the familiar `streamlit hello` command into a multipage app!

 ## Run a multipage app